spiral/docs/application/services.md

 ```

 > You only need to pass container to contructor if your service using shared bindings and
 virtual properties.
-You are not forced to use Services, use plain classes as much as you
+You are not forced to use Services rather try to use plain classes as
-can (concider Service class as RAD sugar).
+much as you can (concider Service class as RAD sugar).

 ## Testing Models
 To cover services, which use shared bindings, with tests you only need to mock needed bindings